-PeaceHealth is seeking a Speech Pathologist - Home Health for a Part Time, Day position.
+PeaceHealth is seeking a Speech Pathologist - Home Health for a Per Diem/Relief, Day position.
 Hourly compensation starts at $36.99, more depending on experience.

-This position will primarily serve Cowlitz County with occasional support to Northern Clark County as needed.
+This position is primarily responsible for providing coverage in Cowlitz County, with additional support in Clark County as needed.

 Responsible for evaluating and treating speech, language communicative, cognitive, and swallowing disorders with patients according to the principles and practices and within the scope of Speech and Language Pathology.Works as part of a team to restore function, prevent disability, and assist patients to maximize their potential and assists with smooth, efficient operation of the department, program development, and quality monitoring and marketing activities.